LukioTools/SIMPLEMIDI/README.md

 # SIMPLEMIDI for Arduino

-as the title says... simple MIDI library for Arduino.
-The library also has support for MCU (Mackie Control Universal protocol)
+As the title says... simple MIDI library for Arduino.
+The library primarily supports MCU (Mackie Control Universal) protocol, but other protocolls may be rawdogged.

 ## Quick start